 Guests must observe an 11:00 pm curfew.
 All outside activity is to cease and groups are to retire to the dorms at this time and lights must be out by midnight.
 For the well being of our guests, the Counselors are responsible to see the campers do not leave their dorm rooms at night unless there is an emergency and the campers must be accompanied by an adult Counselor.

 GUESTS (Family members and others):

 All guests including family MUST register at the Office and be approved by the visiting Group Leader and Camp Manager.
-Each person must pay camper day contribution.
+Each person must pay camper day contribution of $20.00.
 If invited, family and guests are welcome to attend the final or main service providing there is sufficient room in the Chapel for campers and staff to be seated.

 All the camp grounds, buildings, and facilities are a sacred trust from the Lord and the benefactors and as such must be fully respected, maintained and preserved.
 We can find genuine Christian joy and fulfillment in leaving everything for the next group better than we found it.

 Comfort and guide dogs must be approved and registered in advance.
 Immunization must be documented and completed in advance.

 Pedal bikes, motor bikes, and 4 wheelers must not be brought to camp by campers or staff or be operated on Camp grounds unless granted prior authorization by the Camp Manager in accordance with Board policies.
 Wheel chairs or motorized vehicles for the disadvantaged may only be used by the disadvantaged person and not for fun and games.